adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 In order for users of React Spectrum to be able to make use of CSS Modules, we either need to package our CSS that we've modularized into our React Spectrum packages as we've been doing.
 Or we need to put into its own package with the modularizing applied.
 There are some PostCSS plugins that can handle writing out the mappings of classes and can even join class names across files. https://github.com/madyankin/postcss-modules We'll need to mind which class names are shared across files though, right now it's done in Spectrum-CSS (search for spectrum-Icon) but we are careful not to do it in React Spectrum's copy of Spectrum CSS.
 This means there are some class names we have taken the liberty of re-naming to make that distinction more clear, since CSS modules doesn't actually support the same name across multiple files and this plugin hides that a bit by created joined classnames.

+#### Where should the CSS live
+This has the most impact on what we ultimately do as it not only influences what we do immediately, it also impacts how we contribute back and make fixes during things like release.

+Groupings for this section:
+  - Spectrum CSS publishes
+    - Spectrum-CSS maintains all css packages
+  - RSP publishes
+    - RSP maintains css modules packages
+    - RSP consumes DSS directly
+    - RSP maintains their own CSS packages
+  - Cohabit, RSP publishes
+    - Spectrum-CSS and React Spectrum move into an even bigger monorepo
+    - Spectrum-CSS becomes a submodule in React Spectrum
+    - Spectrum-CSS submodule alternatives

 ##### Spectrum-CSS maintains all css packages
 In this scenario, the Spectrum-CSS project adds two files to their distribution, a js file with the mapping of classnames to css module classnames and a css file that the js file imports.
 They can point to the js file using the main field of the package.json and can use styles to point to their css files.
 Spectrum-CSS is open to doing this.